attmme/Wazuh-SIEM-AWS-deploy/README.md

 ### 2️⃣ Connection and basic configuration

-1. From the **main host** (where the Wazuh_PEM.pem file is saved), we will copy the pem file to the indexer machine.
+1. From the **main host** (where the `Wazuh_PEM.pem` file is stored), copy the PEM file to the indexer instance.

    `$ scp -i Wazuh_PEM.pem Wazuh_PEM.pem ubuntu@<YOUR_INDEXER_PUBLIC_DNS>:/home/ubuntu/`

-2. From the **wazuh-index instance**, we will copy the install file that we generated, to the server machine.
+2. From the **wazuh-indexer instance**, copy the previously generated installation file to the server instance.

     `$ scp -i Wazuh_PEM.pem wazuh-install-files.tar ubuntu@<YOUR_SERVER_PRIVATE_DNS>:/home/ubuntu/`

     ![Step 1](assets/2_wazuh_server/server/1.png)

-3. Connect via SSH to your AWS instance (server).
+3. Connect via SSH to your Wazuh server instance.

     `$ ssh -i Wazuh_PEM.pem ubuntu@<YOUR_SERVER_PUBLIC_DNS>`